anebz/cloud/Certifications/aws_data_anaytics_specialty.md

 > Security

+* You can use EC2 key pair for SSH credentials
+* You can add IAM roles to EC2 for proper S3 access, EMRFS requests to S3, DynamoDB scans through Hive
+* EC2 security groups: one for master node, another for cluster node.
+Security groups allow node-to-node communication
+* For authentication, Kerberos is used

+Encryption:

+* EMRFS encryption
+  * S3 encryption at rest: sse-s3, sse-kms, client-side. ss3-c not supported
+  * At-rest-data encryption for local disks
+    * Open-source HDFS encryption
+    * EC2 instance store encryption, NVMe or LUKS encryption
+    * EBS volumes: KMS (works with root volume), LUKS (doesn't work with root module)
-EMRFS has S3 encryption, TLS in transit between EMR nodes and S3, also local disk encryption, spark communication between drivers & executors is encrypted, hive communication between Glue Metastore and EMR uses TLS
+  * TLS in transit between EMR nodes and S3
+* spark communication between drivers & executors is encrypted
+* hive communication between Glue Metastore and EMR uses TLS

 > Hadoop

 * MapReduce: framework for distributed data processing, maps data to key-value pairs.
 Reduces intermediate results to final output.
 Supplanted by Spark
+  * Ganglia can be used for monitoring cluster's performance as a whole and with individual nodes
+  * To make MapReduce jobs be more efficient, use AVRO to compress and then uncompress files into 64MB chunks, which is the default HDFS chunk size.
 * YARN: Yet Another Resource Negotiator: manages cluster resources for data processing frameworks
 * HDFS: Hadoop distributed file system: distributes data blocks across cluster in a redundant manner.
 Ephemeral in EMR.